getiria-onsongo/IaaAgDataNER/README.md

 The script `checkAccuracy.py` contains the important code to take sentences and labels in JSON format and compare it to a spaCy model.
 It will then output accuracy statistcs.
-You can see how it is called from within `validateion_testing.py` and notice that the central tally of observations (e.g., `TRAT|mislabel: 36`, `CROP|false_pos: 17`) must be cleared with `clear_tally()` before using it again in a loop context!
+You can see how it is called from within `validation_testing.py` and notice that the central tally of observations (e.g., `TRAT|mislabel: 36`, `CROP|false_pos: 17`) must be cleared with `clear_tally()` before using it again in a loop context!

+This code uses pytest.
+You need to have the module pytest installed.
+You will need to have an NER model trained and passed in as a parameter (NerModel/model-best)

 You can test this code like this:
 ```